adnzaki/ss-paging/docs/builtin-components/intro.md

 Note that we do not provide a table component, as it is a highly flexible element that should be customized to fit your specific data.
 Using SSPaging with a table typically only requires a basic `v-for` loop and does not need any special handling.

----

-This revision makes the explanation more clear and concise while maintaining all key points.